 I will not downplay how difficult of a decision it is to choose to euthanize a dog.
 This is even more difficult if they have had cancer or another disease, which has caused you to be a constant caregiver for weeks or even months.
 I've had more than one client tell me that losing their dog was more difficult than losing a sibling or parent.

 As difficult as it is, I think it is extremely important that we do everything we can to intervene and choose euthanasia for a dog that is suffering.
 Choosing euthanasia doesn't mean giving up, it means being a responsible pet owner to the dog that did nothing but love you for his entire life.
-It's definitely easier to "do nothing" and hope that he dies without intervention but this is cruel.
-If a pet is suffering they need to be humanely euthanized.
+It's definitely easier to "do nothing" and hope that a pup without intervention but this isn't fair.
+If a pet is suffering (and this isn't going to improve) they should be humanely euthanized.

 If you are having trouble making the decision, talk to others that have gone through the experience.
 These could be friends that have dogs, members of a cancer support group, it could even be a therapist that specializes in grief or pet loss.